 Amphibians are a type of animal characterized by a series of one or more metamorphoses as they grow to adulthood, having thin semi-permeable skin, and being ectothermic which means their temperature is largely dictated by the environment they are surrounded by.
 Amphibians are often used as health indicators of an ecosystem due to their biological sensitivity to pollutants.
 Their semi—permeable skin which helps them to exchange oxygen and water from their environment makes them extremely vulnerable to pollution.
 Currently more than one third of the amphibian species alive today are threatened with extinction due to human activities.

-A detailed list of the parks amphibians can be found by clicking here.
+A detailed list of the parks amphibians can be found below.

 Frogs and Toads